MakeSchool-Tutorials/AdditionalContent-Swift/P02-TableViews/content.md

 1. Total number of cells
 2. What information to display for each specific cell

 To pass along this information to a table view, we use the table view’s `dataSource` property.
 The `dataSource` property is a special type of property called a **delegate**.
-For more information on *delegates* checkout this [quick discussion-BROKEN LINK](link to delegate discussion).
+For more information on *delegates* checkout this [quick explanation](http://stephenradford.me/creating-a-delegate-in-swift/).